shirin-monzavi/AbstractFactory/README.md

-This is a simple implementention of Abstract Factory Design Pattern.
+This is a simple implementation of Abstract Factory Design Pattern.